Johnny Briggs’s match haul of 15 for 28 remains the most devastating figures ever © Getty Images

 The match was played on a green matting wicket, and South Africa took first strike.
 A crowd of around 3,000 men gathered to watch the proceedings.
 And Briggs, by then the most renowned of the England bowlers, opened the attack and skittled the top order, taking four for 39.
 The captain himself, with his curious run up that dubbed him ‘Round the Corner Smith”, destroyed the rest of the batting.
 The home side was bowled out for 84.

-England did not do much better, but 46 by Bobby Abel from the top of the order and 32 by Arnold Fothergill from No 11 carried them to a lead of 64.
-Fothergill followed it up with four wickets to restrict the home side to 129 in the second innings, and England triumphed by eight wickets within two days.
+England did not do much better, but 46 by Bobby Abel from the top of the order and 32 by Arnold Fothergill from No. 11 carried them to a lead of 64.
+Fothergill followed it up with 4 wickets to restrict the home side to 129 in the second innings, and England triumphed by 8 wickets within two days.

 The game now acknowledged as the second Test, was played from March 25 at Cape Town.
 Unfortunately, at Johannesburg the captain went down with enteric fever, and Monty Bowden of Surrey led the side.

 That peerless professional Bobby Abel was once again among runs, scoring 120 as the hosts batted almost all through the first day to compile 292.
-Gobo Ashley, left-arm medium pacer from Cape Colony, played his only Test match and captured seven wickets.
+Gobo Ashley, left-arm medium pacer from Cape Colony, played his only Test and captured 7 wickets.

-By the end of the first day, Fothergill had already made a dent into the South African batting and the hosts retired at two for one.
+By the end of the first day, Fothergill had already made a dent into the South African batting and the hosts retired at 2 for 1.

 The next day was a blur of incoming and departing batsmen with the constant fixture of Briggs at the bowler’s end.
 Briggs had by now perfected his art of bowling on a matting wicket and the home batsmen had no answer to his gripping, shooting and sometimes climbing deliveries that turned away from them.
 Only Bernard Tancred managed to put bat to ball often enough to score 26.
 Yes, the South Africans were not good enough even to snick Briggs.
 Nicholas Theunissen was leg-before.
 The rest of the batsmen were bowled.
 Briggs ended with figures of 19.1-11-17-7 as the home side was demolished for 47.

 George Ulyett had opened the bowling in the first knock along with Fothergill.
 However, in the second innings, Bowden did not think twice before offering the new ball to Briggs.
-The first dismissal was run-out, with just one run on the board.
-The next nine followed one after the other, all castled, eight to the Lancashire spinner one to Fothergill.
-The hosts lasted for just 28.2 four ball overs.
+The first dismissal was run-out, with just 1 on the board.
+The next 9 followed one after the other, all castled, eight to the Lancashire spinner one to Fothergill.
+The hosts lasted for just 28.2 four-ball overs.
 Briggs ended with 14.2-5-11-8.
 The match haul of 15 for 28 remains the most devastating figures ever.